An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

-It is worth noting that density functions \eqref{prop314_eq4} and \eqref{prop314_eq5} can be approximated by the sampling methods, such as MCMC, which are arbitrarily accurate but tend to be slow and computationally intensive.
+It is worth noting that the density functions \eqref{prop314_eq4} and \eqref{prop314_eq5} can be approximated by the sampling methods, such as MCMC, which are arbitrarily accurate but tend to be slow and computationally intensive.
 In practice, by postulating some proper assumptions, e.g., Gaussian distribution assumption in \cite{Arasaratnam_PIEEE_2007}, we can simplify and expedite this approximation process with the aid of some sub-optimal filters, such as the extended Kalman filter and particle filter \cite{Chen_Statistics_2003}.
-Meanwhile, due to the variety and complexity of nonlinear models in \eqref{nonlinear_dym}-\eqref{nonlinear_ctrl_channel}, the control trade-off property of $\bar{I}(E;X_0)$ in \hyperref[prop314]{Proposition~3.14} is not as explicit as the linear cases discussed in the preceding subsections.
-Nevertheless, since the I-MMSE relationship and inequalities \eqref{thm34_eq1} still hold for nonlinear control systems, we can interpret the total information rate $\bar{I}(E; X_0)$ in \eqref{nonlinear_ctrl_channel} as i) a performance limit related to the average control quadratic cost, similar to the LTV interpretation, or ii) a data transmission limit (or instability rate) of the nonlinear control channel and system, as we explained in \hyperref[sec31]{Section~III-A}.
+Meanwhile, due to the variety and complexity of nonlinear models in \eqref{nonlinear_dym}-\eqref{nonlinear_ctrl_channel}, the control trade-off property of $\bar{I}(E;X_0)$ in \hyperref[prop314]{Proposition~3.14} is not as explicit as the linear scenarios discussed in the preceding subsections.
+Nevertheless, since the I-MMSE relationship and inequalities \eqref{thm34_eq1} still hold for nonlinear control systems, we can interpret the total information rate $\bar{I}(E; X_0)$ in \eqref{nonlinear_ctrl_channel} as i) a performance limit related to the average control quadratic cost as in the LTV control systems, and ii) a data transmission limit (or the plant's instability rate) of the nonlinear control system and feedback channel as we interpreted in \hyperref[sec31]{Section III-A}.